 - This historic district of Panama City, a gem of art and culture, has become a UNESCO World Heritage Site in 1997.

-One of the buildings dating to the 17th century is the convent of Santo Domingo with it’s “Flat Arch” (Arco Chato) – today under restoration.
+One of the buildings dating to the 17th century is the convent of Santo Domingo with it’s “Flat Arch” (Arco Chato). – Today it’s under restoration.

 I love to see and take photos of doors and windows, and this is what I did in Casco Viejo Panama too.

 More and more old buildings have been renovated into nice clean even luxurious apartment buildings and hotels.
-The process continues, without destroying the original character of the construction, and hopefully the history behind these antique walls will not completely disappear.
+The process continues, without destroying the original character of the construction.
+Hopefully the history behind these antique walls will not completely disappear.